-In the galactic ecosystem, globular clusters (GCs) stand out as relics of early star formation (Pfeffer et al. 2018) and it is well established that GCs in the Milky Way and in the Magellanic clouds harbor two or more stellar populations (d'Antona \& Caloi 2008; Milone et al. 2010; Sbordone et al. 2011; Gratton et al. 2012; Cummings et al. 2014; Piotto et al. 2015; Lee 2015; Oldham \& Auger 2016; Mucciarelli et al. 2016; Massari et al. 2016; Dalessandro et al. 2016; Bowman et al. 2017; Carretta \& Bragaglia 2018; Latour et al. 2019; Gilligan et al. 2020; Dondoglio et al. 2021; Jang et al. 2021; D'Antona et al. 2022; Kapse et al. 2022).
+The existence of IMF variations in clusters has significant consequences for the galaxy-wide IMF and for galactic evolution (Dib \& Basu 2018; Dib 2022).
+In the galactic ecosystem, GCs stand out as relics of early star formation with ages that span the range $\approx 11$ Gyr to $\approx 13.2$ Gyr (Salaris et al. 1997; VandenBerg et al. 2013; Pfeffer et al. 2018; Usher et al. 2019; Oliveira et al. 2020), and it is well established that GCs in the Milky Way and in the Magellanic clouds harbor two or more stellar populations (d'Antona \& Caloi 2008; Milone et al. 2010; Sbordone et al. 2011; Gratton et al. 2012; Cummings et al. 2014; Piotto et al. 2015; Lee 2015; Oldham \& Auger 2016; Mucciarelli et al. 2016; Massari et al. 2016; Dalessandro et al. 2016; Bowman et al. 2017; Carretta \& Bragaglia 2018; Latour et al. 2019; Gilligan et al. 2020; Dondoglio et al. 2021; Jang et al. 2021; D'Antona et al. 2022; Kapse et al. 2022).